-- (5) The Council authorises the Chief Operating Officer (hereafter referred to as the "COO") to act on its behalf to ensure as far as is reasonably practicable that all staff and students of the University, and all visiting speakers, comply with the provisions of this Code.
-The COO may further delegate his/her authority in general or in particular instances to other members of staff of the University, and, in the absence of the COO, the University Secretary may act on his/her behalf. - (6) The COO is supported by the Director of Student Support and Wellbeing in the administration of this Code of Practice.
-The Director of Student Support and Wellbeing acts as a first point of contact for any member of the University community who may wish to be involved in an activity that engages the provision of the code.
+- 5. The Council authorises the University Secretary to act on its behalf to ensure as far as is reasonably practicable that all staff and students of the University, and all visiting speakers, comply with the provision of this Code.
+The University Secretary may further delegate his/her authority in general or in particular instances to other members of staff of the University, and, in the absence of the University Secretary, another member of the University's Executive Committee may act on his/her behalf. - 6.
+The University Secretary is supported by the Director of Student Support and Wellbeing in the administration of this Code of Practice.
+The Director of Student Support and Wellbeing acts as a first point of contact for any member of the University community who may wish to be involved in an activity that engages the provisions of the code.
 The Director of Student Support and Wellbeing can be contacted at director.wellbeing@durham.ac.uk or by telephone on 0191 334 6120.
-In the absence of the Director of Student Support and Wellbeing, the Pro-Vice-Chancellor (Colleges and Student Experience) will nominate someone to fulfil this role.
+In the absence of the Director of Student Support and Wellbeing, the Head of the Student Conduct Office will fulfil this role.